 Understanding the Role of 503A Pharmacies

 The 503A designation is classified as a compounding pharmacy that prepares medications at a microeconomic level, only within the United States.
-503A pharmacies are restricted to producing in small batches and distributing to individuals.
+503A pharmacies have different regulations and are designed for specialty compounded patient medications that are produced in smaller batches and distributed to individuals.
+Learn more about our 503A compounding facility today.

 Understanding the Role of 503B Pharmacies

-The 503B designation is classified as a compounding pharmacy that prepares medications at a large-scale, mass-production level.
-Another commonly used term for a 503B pharmacy is, “FDA outsourcing facility.”
+The 503B pharmacy designation is classified as a compounding pharmacy that prepares medications at a large-scale, mass-production level.
+Another commonly used term for a 503B pharmacy is an “FDA outsourcing facility.”
 These large-batch manufacturing facilities are empowered to reduce the per-unit cost of medications.
 Also, 503B pharmacies are the only type of compounding pharmacy authorized to produce medications for office use.

 The Benefits of 503B Pharmacies